ipfs/specs/IPIP/0000-gateway-error-handling.md

 and the body started being streamed, there are no clear ways in the HTTP specification to show an error.
 Since the gateway is browser-first, it is important to show an error and avoid users receiving an incomplete file.
-Therefore, the server can force-close the HTTP connection, leading to a network error.
+Therefore, the server can force-close the HTTP stream, leading to a network error.
 This tells the user that an error happened.

 ### User benefit